Last updated on September 29th, 2022 at 08:28 pm

 Technically, yes.
 However, as this is a complex area you would need to seek legal advice as to the merits of making an appeal.

-Do you have to pay taxes on a divorce settlement?
+Do you have to pay taxes on a divorce/dissolution settlement?

 It depends.
-You don’t pay capital gains tax if you transfer assets to your husband, wife or civil partner while married, but you might have to pay tax if you transfer the assets after your relationship ends.
+You don’t pay capital gains tax if you transfer assets to your husband, wife or civil partner while married or in a civil partnership, but you might have to pay tax if you transfer the assets after your relationship ends.

 Typically, you wouldn’t pay tax if you transferred or sold your main home.

 You should seek independent financial advice in respect of tax implications.

 Who gets the house in a divorce/dissolution?—learn more about what happens to property when couples divorce

 Tax and divorce/dissolution—advice on tax issues when transferring assets

 Divorce/dissolution procedure—understand the different stages of divorce proceedings

 Thank you so much (Bradie) for your support and patience with me.
 You've made a difficult and painful experience more bearable.